 Price and availability

-If you’re in Australia, you’ll be happy to know that Google Wifi is now available.
-You can pick up the 1-pack for AU$199 and the 3-pack for AU$499.
+Australians will be delighted to hear that the Google Wifi is now available – they can pick up a single node for AU$199 or the 3-pack for AU$499.

-Google offers insane value – with more units for less money than any other competitor, like the Netgear Orbi, with other wireless mesh routers coming in at at least $400 (about £320, AU$520) for the same amount of Wi-Fi points.
-And, that’s before Black Friday and Cyber Monday – the deals are just going to get better from here.
+The Google Wifi is a phenomenal value – it provides more units for less cash than any of its rivals, like the Netgear Orbi, with other wireless mesh routers coming in at $400 (about £320, AU$520), at least, for the same number of mesh nodes.

 Wireless Connectivity: IEEE 802.11a/b/g/n/ac, AC1200 2x2 Wave 2 Wi-Fi (expandable mesh; dual-band 2.4GHz and 5GHz, TX beamforming); Bluetooth Smart ready